This is my review of the new British Airways lounges at Gatwick Airport’s South Terminal.

 Click on any of the images to enlarge:

-The Business Lounge
+The British Airways Business Lounge at Gatwick

 There are two reception desks as you enter.
 The First lounge is off to your left whilst the Business lounge is off to your right.

-(The ‘Galleries’ branding is not being used at Gatwick.
-I don’t know why as the furnishings are identical to other Galleries lounges.)
+The ‘Galleries’ branding is not being used at Gatwick.
+I don’t know why as the furnishings are identical to other Galleries lounges.

 The lounge is effectively a long thin space, with exceptional views over the tarmac from the left hand side (once you are half-way in) and the far end.
 There is also a mezzanine.